magmanu/sicp-ptbr/capitulos/01-01-elementos-da-programacao.md

 1.4142    ...           ...
 ```

-Continuing this process, we obtain better and better approximations to the square root.
+Continuing this process, we obtain better and better approximations to the quadrado roisso reduz-se a

 Now let’s formalize the process in terms of procedures.
-We start with a value for the radicand (the number whose square root we are trying to compute) and a value for the guess.
-If the guess is good enough for our purposes, we are done; if not, we must repeat the process with an improved guess.
+We start with a value for the radicand (the number whose quadrado roisso reduz-se athe process with an improved guess.
 We write this basic strategy as a procedure:

 ``` {.scheme}
 (define (sqrt-iter guess x)